Alan Pardew: Charlton Athletic

 Pardew's absence from management lasted less than two weeks, after which he was appointed manager of Charlton Athletic on 24 December 2006, signing a three-and-a-half-year contract.
 He took over with Charlton in 19th place in the Premier League, with just 12 points and a minus – 20 goal difference, the lowest in the league.
 Although Charlton's form improved under Pardew, he was unable to keep Charlton up, resulting in the first relegation of his career, both as a player and manager.

 To spearhead their return to the Premier League, Pardew signed Chris Iwelumo and Luke Varney in the 2007–08 season.
-But Charlton failed to mount a serious promotion challenge and finished the season in 11th.
+But Charlton failed to mount a serious promotion challenge, and finished the season in eleventh place.
 This put Pardew under pressure entering the 2008–09 season, but Charlton started the season off well with victories over Reading and Swansea City.
 Charlton's form, however, quickly deteriorated and they were near the foot of the table after eight games without a win.
 After a 5–2 home defeat to Sheffield United, hundreds of supporters remained for more than an hour to condemn their manager, chanting, "We want Pardew out" and "We want our club back" after Charlton had slipped into the Championship's bottom three.
 On 22 November 2008, Pardew parted company with Charlton by mutual consent.

 Southampton

 Pardew was named the new manager of Southampton on 17 July 2009, after the new owner Markus Liebherr had taken over the club and dismissed Mark Wotte a day after completing the deal to save the Saints.
 Pardew's first signing for the club was Dan Harding, who signed on a free transfer after being released by Ipswich Town.
 His first league match in charge was against Millwall on 8 August 2009, which ended in a 1–1 draw.
 He brought many new signings to the club, including League One strikers Rickie Lambert and Lee Barnard, the first of whom cost £1 million.
 Pardew led his side up the League One table, and, despite their ten-point deduction, their challenge for a playoff place was kept alive until there were just two league games remaining.

 Pardew led Southampton to the 2010 League Trophy final at Wembley Stadium, where they won 4–1 against Carlisle United.
 The win gave the club their first trophy since 1976.
-Five months later, Pardew was dismissed by the club amidst reports of low staff morale and conflicts between Pardew and club chairman Nicola Cortese.
+Five months later, Pardew was dismissed by the club, amidst reports of low staff morale and conflicts between Pardew and club chairman Nicola Cortese.